iiroj/react-portal-modal/README.md

 #### Refs

 Since we need the DOM reference to the `modalComponent` for accessibility features (focus lock and closing by clicking outside), we supply (via `React.createRef`) a `ref` prop to it.
 Styled-components v4 and emotion v10 both support the new `React.forwardRef`, introduced in React v16.3, method of forwarding the ref.
 If you use a custom React component, you should use that as well.

+If you want to disable scrolling of another element when the modal is open (like a custom component inside `<body>`), its `ref` can be supplied via the `scrollLockRef` prop.

 ## `<Portal />`